Michael-AUG/Michael-AUG.github.io/clubs.markdown

 I am part of a number of clubs, and I have listed these below, with links to their websites and Club callsigns where known.

 ![GUWS](images/GUWS_Logo.png)
 <br> I am a founding member of the [Glasgow University Wireless Society](https://www.mm0wsg.radio) and am pleased to currently serve as its Chairman.
-I am also holder of the callsign [G#4AGU](https://www.qrz.com/db/gs4agu) on the Society's behalf. **GS4AGU/MS0WSG**
+I am also holder of one of the Club callsigns [G#4AGU](https://www.qrz.com/db/gs4agu) on the Society's behalf. **GS4AGU/MS0WSG**

 ![GMDX](images/gmdxLogo.png)
 <br>[GMDX](https://www.gmdx.org.uk/) - I am pleased to serve as Secretary of the GMDX Group. **GS8VL**

 ![OARC](images/oarcboth-3.png)
-<br>[OARC](https://www.oarc.uk/) - I am part of the Online Amateur Radio Community and serve on the Training Team and the Media/Editorial Team.
+<br>[OARC](https://www.oarc.uk/) - I am part of the Online Amateur Radio Community, a Community Representative and serve on the Training Team and the Media/Editorial Team.
 In addition, along with Colin GM4JPZ, I am Net Controller for the weekly [Slow to Medium Speed Morse Net](https://morse.oarc.uk). **M(S)0OUK**

 ![WACRAL](images/8adf3-lapel_pin.png)
 <br>[WACRAL](https://http://www.wacral.org/) - the World Association of Christian Radio Amateurs and Listeners - No. 1730. **M1CRA**